Updated May 26, 2026§ For Everyday Items

 Is the Xiaomi Tag waterproof?

-The Tag carries an IP67 rating, which certifies dust-tight construction and survival in 1 meter of fresh water for 30 minutes.
-We rinsed the Tag under a tap for 30 seconds during testing without any pairing loss afterward.
+The Tag carries an IP67 rating, which certifies dust-tight construction and lab-tested fresh-water immersion under controlled conditions.
 Pool chlorine and salt water sit outside the IP67 spec, so don’t plan on either.

 Where can you buy the Xiaomi Tag in the United States?